Who has time to judge Madoff's associates?

-NEW YORK (Reuters) - It is hard enough to seat an impartial jury in a case stemming from the biggest Ponzi scheme in history.
+NEW YORK, Oct 11 (Reuters) - It is hard enough to seat an impartial jury in a case stemming from the biggest Ponzi scheme in history.

 But lawyers on both sides of the trial of five former employees of Bernard Madoff are grappling with what may be an even tougher challenge: they must find jurors willing and able to put their lives on hold for nearly half a year.